Rajkot Bus Rapid Transit System: Plan

-Initially, 10.70 km-long stretch is constructed from Jamnagar crossroad to Gondal crossroad, covering 18 bus stops as part of Blue Corridor.
+Initially, a 10.70 km-long stretch would be constructed from Jamnagar crossroad to Gondal crossroad, covering 18 bus stops as part of Blue Corridor.
 Then, the work on 9.16 km-long stretch from Jamnagar Road to Morbi Road would be taken up.
 This would be followed by the construction of a 9.14 km Morbi-Gondal Road stretch.

 The next two corridors Green and Red from Arvind Maniyar Nagar to Saurashtra University and Green Land Chowk to Saurashtra University would be taken up at a later stage.

 A fleet of 156 luxury buses will run on all three corridors 70 blue, 25 green, and 61 red.